 If you look for the nearest bathroom everywhere you go, then you know that bladder problems can be a huge source of pain or embarrassment.
-From urinary tract infections to urinary incontinence, our board-certified physicians at iCare ER & Urgent Care in Frisco and South Fort Worth, TX are experienced in treating your bladder problems.
-With a CLIA/COLA-certified onsite laboratory, we have everything necessary to properly test, diagnose, and treat urinary tract infections or incontinence.
+Our board-certified physicians at iCare ER & Urgent Care in Frisco and Fort Worth, TX are experienced in treating your urinary tract and bladder.
+With on-site laboratory, we have everything necessary to properly test, diagnose, and treat urinary tract infections and bladder infections

 - Pain while urinating — usually a burning or stinging sensation

 - A constant or frequent urge to urinate, with little to no urine coming out

 - Cloudy or reddish urine

 - Urine with a strong smell

 - Leaking urine

 - The need to urinate several times during the night

 - Pain in the back or beneath the ribs, where the kidneys are

 - Fever, chills, nausea, or vomiting